 The World Dementia Council has members working across six continents.
-Council members are global leaders who work in research, academia, industry and civil society.
-They attend meetings, vote on key issues and participate in the organisation's work.
-The council also includes members who are living with dementia.
+The WDC is composed of trustees, members and associate members from across the world.
+WDC members are global leaders who work in research, academia, industry and civil society.
+They attend meetings, vote on key issues and participate in the organisation’s work.

-The Council also has multiple associate members consisting of international organizations as well as national governments.
-They help to ensure that the council's agenda aligns with other global dementia initiatives, providing the council with important strategic advice, guidance and intelligence.
+Associate members — consisting of international organizations and national governments — help ensure the WDC’s agenda aligns with other global dementia initiatives, providing the Council with important strategic advice, guidance and intelligence.
 As they do not have full membership status, associate members don't vote on issues such as the election of a new chair or new members, or on matters of governance.

 • Professor Philip Scheltens